Zafewood/ME276DS-SDSE-The-Happiness-Project/README.md

 ### Packages

+A python version compatible with tensorflow is required to run the project.

 Packages needed for running project can be found in the `requirements.txt` file.
 To install all packages, create a virtual environment and run the following command:

 **Creating virtual environment:**